-Formal agreements between two agencies, sometimes referred to as "Interagency Agreements," "Memoranda of Understanding," or "Memoranda of Agreement" are to be treated as if they are contracts.
+Formal agreements between two agencies, sometimes referred to as "Interagency Agreements", "Memoranda of Understanding", or "Memoranda of Agreement" are to be treated as if they are contracts.

-4. Contracts Legality
+Contracts Legality

-The County Department shall be responsible for assuring that all constitutional, statutory, regulatory, and grant requirements have been met prior to signing a contract.
+The county department of social/human services shall be responsible for assuring that all constitutional, statutory, regulatory, and grant requirements have been met prior to signing a contract.

-5. Protection of Interests
+4. Protection of Interests

-A County Department shall negotiate and process a contract when protecting the interest of the county can only be accomplished by using a contract.
-When questions arise in this area, the county legal representative should be contacted for assistance.
+A county department of social/human services shall negotiate and process a contract when protecting the interest of the county can only be accomplished by using a contract.
+When questions arise in this area, the county's legal representative should be contacted for assistance.

-6. Advance Payments/Retainers
+5. Advance Payments/Retainers

 Contracts and other commitment vouchers shall not provide for advance payment for goods and/or services unless it is an established industry standard or unless the party to the contract provides a benefit to the county at least equal to the cost and risk of the advance payment.
-Any advance payment made on a contract shall require the written approval of the chairman of the County Board, or an authorized delegate.
+Any advance payment made on a contract shall require the written approval of the chairman of the county social/human services board, or an authorized delegate.

-7. No Personal Benefit
+6. No Personal Benefit